 Her debut solo album ELECTRA appeared in Top Ten lists (at #2 by critics from prestigious New York magazines The Village Voice and The Big Takeover) and numerous music publications in the USA, Europe, Canada and Australia.
-ELECTRA was released worldwide through Career Records (USA) and on vinyl on Bang!
+ELECTRA was released on CD worldwide through Career Records (USA) and on vinyl on Bang!
 Records (Spain).

 Guitar virtuoso, fuzz queen, sonic chanteuse, primal mistress of pop – it’s hard to pin Penny Ikinger down in easy comparisons or simple terms.
 She has earned a stellar international reputation with touring rights in Japan, the USA, Canada, Europe, Australia and New Zealand.
 She is considered by the toughest of critics to be one of the World’s finest.

 “All woman and all business – the Australian singer-guitarist – a graduate of the Radio Birdman school of axe warfare – unveils a fetching line of balladry here: black-hearted folk songs draped in fuzz, topped with a dark baby-doll whisper … imagine Nico channelling Sandy Denny in front of Blue Oyster Cult – and you’re close.”
 DAVID FRICKE, Senior Editor, Rolling Stone (USA)